craiglordan/craiglordan.github.io/_posts/2019-01-03-in-product.md

 Here are samples of specs for in-product content.
 These were all final specs that were the basis for development.

 ### "Build together" app creation copy
 My spec for final content for an app creation modal for [Quick Base](https://www.quickbase.com){:target="blank"}.
-Developers could use this series of dialogs to choose a use case as the starting point for a new database application.
+Developers could use this series of dialogs (called **Build Together**) to choose a use case as the starting point for a new database application.

 - [View the PDF](/assets/pdf/Quick-Base-app-creation-copy.pdf){:target="blank"}